+Comprehensive tuition and room and board fee (if your college cannot provide separate tuition and room and board fees):

+Other:

-Comprehensive tuition and room and board fee (if your college cannot provide separate tuition and room and board fees): Other: Minimum Maximum G2 Number of credits per term a student can take for the stated full-time tuition.
-12 Yes No G3 Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)? Х G4 Do tuition and fees vary by undergraduate instructional program? Х If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?
+G2 Number of credits per term a student can take for the stated full-time tuition.

+Minimum Maximum ł 12 21

+- G3 Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)? - G4 Do tuition and fees vary by undergraduate instructional program?